RahulKumar-007/BookStore_MERN/README.md

    npm run dev
    ```

-3. Open your browser and navigate to [http://localhost:3000](http://localhost:3000) to access the book store application.
+3. Open your browser and navigate to generated localhost to access the book store application.

 ## Contributing
 Contributions are welcome!
 Feel free to open issues or pull requests for any improvements, bug fixes, or additional features.